Grameenphone: Numbering scheme

 880 is the ISD code for Bangladesh and is needed only in case of dialing from outside Bangladesh (otherwise, it may be substituted by a 0, making the prefix 013 & 017).

 13 & 17 is the prefix for Grameenphone as allocated by the government of Bangladesh.
 The following eight-digit number XXXXXXXX is the subscriber number.
 After exhausting the 017 series, Grameenphone became the first operator to launch a second series, the 013.

+In 2018, when Mobile number portability was introduced users can port to any operator without changing its number.

+Customers

+As of May 2025, total number of customer are 86.17 Million.

 Network

 According to Grameenphone, it has invested more than BDT 347.4 billion (US$4.12 billion) to build the network infrastructure since 2018.
 Grameenphone has built the largest cellular network in the country.
-Until 2021, (as of October 2021) Grameenphone has 18,023 base transceiver station (BTS), which geographically covers the largest population of Bangladesh with mobile network services.
+According to annual report of 2024, GP (Grameenphone) had 22,991 Mobile Network towers or BTS, which geographically covers the largest population of Bangladesh with mobile network services.

+Spectrums

-The Grameenphone network is also GPRS/EDGE/3G-enabled, with a growing 4G network, allowing internet access within its coverage area.
+The Grameenphone network is also GPRS/EDGE/3G-enabled, with a growing 4G network, allowing internet access within its coverage area. its spectrum volume is 127.
+4 MHz, 107.4 MHz are currently being used by Grameenphone, the remaining 20 MHz will be added from June 2025.
+Besides, Grameenphone is trying to buy more 850 bands of 10 MHz spectrum.

-Products
+Products and services

 Grameenphone introduced pre-paid mobile phone service in Bangladesh in September 1999 via an EDGE/GPRS/3G/4G enabled network.
 Grameenphone was the first mobile operator in Bangladesh to offer internet via EDGE and 3G 4G services to its subscribers.

-Grameenphone has developed several services, such as GP Music, a music streaming service launched in 2015, and Bioscope, a video streaming service launched in 2016 to stream movies, dramas and live TV.
-The company also owns an e-commerce app, Shoparu, offering door-to-door delivery service to all areas of Bangladesh, including rural areas.
-Feature phone users may visit any one of the host of Grameenphone Express Centers to order their goods online and receive home delivery.

-In 2017, Grameenphone introduced its MyGP app that allowed subscribers, through an embedded platform called Flexiload, to personalize their own cell phone packages and discounts based on their personal need for voice minutes, data volumes, text messaging.
-The MyGP app allowed customers to monitor their usage in real time.
-MyGP now encompasses GP apps such as Bioscope and Shoparu, as well as third party ride sharing apps like Uber and Shohoz.

-In March 2022, Grameenphone released embedded-SIM (eSIM), for the foremost time in Bangladesh.
+In March 2022, Grameenphone became the first mobile network operator in Bangladesh with embedded-SIM (eSIM) support.